plaidchuck/WGU/D427 - Data Management Applications/Lesson4.md

 Entities(Tables) can have subtypes that get broken down from the main supertype.
 The supertype keeps attributes common to all of the subtypes.
 Optional attributes of a type may signal the need for subtypes.

 **Partition** - A group of mutually exclusive subtypes, do not share instances within the partition.
-Partitions correspond to option supertype entity.
+Partitions correspond to  supertype entity.
 E.g., partion of payment card types vs. partion of brands of card types all within a card supertype.

 ## Other model conventions